 West has long been philanthropic; in 2011 he and fellow rapper Che “Rhymefest” Smith co-created the nonprofit charity Donda House in his hometown of Chicago to honor his late mother.
 The charity became the center of a controversy in 2018 when Rhymefest tweeted at rapper Drake for support, stating Kanye abandoned the project.

 Kim Kardashian took to Twitter to blast Rhymefest, saying he would no longer be featured on Kanye’s album at the time, “Ye.”
-This backlash came after the nonprofit released a statement in May 2018 that the charity was unable to secure funding for construction and was distancing itself from Kanye West due to his public support of President Donald Trump.
+This backlash came after the nonprofit released a statement in May 2018 that the charity was unable to secure funding for construction and was distancing itself from Kanye West due to his public support of former President Donald Trump.
 The nonprofit quickly rebranded after the incident to Art of Culture, Inc. and separated its ties from Kanye altogether.

 More From GOBankingRates